 The basic version of this stitch lets all three branches end at the same level.
 But of course you can, as with all stitches, give free reign to your imagination.
 The branches could end at different levels, there could be more or less branches than three, you can alternate the number of branches on each side, you can add a longer stem at the end or even in between ... there is a sheer endless amount of possibilities.
 Just get creative!

 No worry, the felt in the photo isn't wet, just photo edited.
-I had to reduce contrast and saturation in the surrounding area so you could beter make the stitch out.
+I had to reduce contrast and saturation in the surrounding area so you could make the stitch out better.
 It's not the peak of photo art, but it's the best photo I have.

 Begin with a straight stitch and bring the needle up a certain ways back as you would in stem stitch.
 It should come up on the side of the thread, where you want your petals pending, about two thirds of the stitch length back.
 At this point work a regular lazy daisy at a sharp angle to the base line, as shown in the diagram below.

 After bringing the needle down at the end of the tiny fixing stitch at the rounded end of the petal, bring it up about half of a stitch length farther in the line and down midways of the previous straight stitch, on the same side of the thread as you came up for the petal.
 This results basically in a stem stitch, save that the workflow goes the other way around: in a regular stem stitch, you would bring the needle down outside of the previous stitch and up inside it, but the result is just the same.
-(Strictly speaking, as the stitch is worked in the diagrams above, it would be rather an Outline Stitch instead of a Stem Stitch.)
+(Strictly speaking the stitch in the diagrams above would be rather an outline stitch instead of a stem stitch.)